Using Sandboxes with Databases

 When tests involve database schema changes or require complete isolation, developers can spin up a temporary database instance:

-• Local Database – spin up a database locally on the developer workstation and route traffic to it using a local sandbox.
+- Local Database – spin up a database locally on the developer workstation and route traffic to it using a sandbox with local mappings.
 This keeps the database entirely isolated yet behaves like any other sandbox in the cluster.

 Choosing the Right Model